 Often my patients ask me if they should try to lose weight or invest in smart liposuction.
 I think this is a very important question and deserves a single discussion dedicated to the explanation of weight loss versus smart lipo, to help people understand the fat physiology of their bodies.

-My unequivocal answer to the question of trying to lose weight is absolutely.
-Weight loss attempts should both precede liposuction, and in patients that decide to do both, continue after laser liposuction is performed.
-In a nutshell, smartlipo is a shape contouring procedure, not a weight loss procedure, even though fat is being removed.
+My unequivocal answer to the question of trying to lose weight is absolute.
+Weight-loss attempts should both precede liposuction, and in patients that decide to do both, continue after laser liposuction is performed.
+In a nutshell, smart lipo is a shape contouring procedure, not a weight loss procedure, even though fat is being removed.

 Weight loss, when successful, is superior to laser liposuction for several reasons

 - Weight loss has health benefits and contributes to your body's overall well being.
 As we all know, weight loss helps your body function better and decreases the risks of many ailments (liposuction has no health benefits, just cosmetic benefits).

 - Weight control is important even if you decide to do liposuction.
 Liposuction can help contour a specific area of your body, but does not help you control or maintain your long term weight (more on that in the “does the fat come back” section below).
 The successful long term weight control can result in more fat and more proportional shrinkage than liposuction alone.

 That said, despite my strong belief that weight loss is extremely important and superior to the procedure I specialize in, liposuction can still play a significant role in body reshaping.
 When you lose weight, you cannot tell your body where you want the first five pounds to come off, and second five pounds to come off.
 Your body likes to store and release fat in a manner determined more by genetics rather than anything else.